 I wanted to soften the crunch of the carrot with something creamy but didn’t want any dairy.
 Hummus was the perfect solution and combining it with oozing egg yolks just gave every mouthful the textures I was looking for.

-How to Make Salad of Dutch Carrots, Hummus and Soft-Boiled Eggs
+How to Make Dutch Carrot Salad with Hummus and Soft-Boiled Eggs

 How To Prepare The Dutch Carrots

-Bring a pot of water to the boil.
+Bring a saucepan of water to the boil.

 Whilst this is happening, we can prepare the Dutch carrots.
 The first thing you need to do is to cut off the leafy stalk but do leave 2cm on the top so you get a peek of green.
 Cut off the root at the end leaving a small bit so it doesn’t look like you hacked at it like you would a normal carrot.

 Peel them all.
 I find that because they are so thin, they are not as sturdy to hold.
 I put the carrot flat on a chopping board or just on the bench and then I peel, placing all the pressure downwards.
 And I turn the Dutch carrot as I go.

 Give them a good wash once you’re done.